horikawa-t/MindCaptioning/README.md

 # MindCaptioning
-Demo code for Horikawa, T. (2024) Mind captioning: Evolving descriptive text of mental content from human brain activity. bioRxiv https://doi.org/10.1101/2024.04.23.590673
+This repository contains the data and code for reproducing results in our paper: Horikawa, T. (2024) Mind captioning: Evolving descriptive text of mental content from human brain activity. bioRxiv https://doi.org/10.1101/2024.04.23.590673.

+Alan S. Cowen and Dacher Keltner (PNAS, 2017)

+# Dataset

+Raw fMRI data: OpenNeuro (To Be Announced) Preprocessed fMRI data and image features: <a href="https://doi.org/10.6084/m9.figshare.25804657">figshare</a>/ Stimulus videos: We used data from Cowen & Keltner (2017).
+You can request the videos at https://goo.gl/forms/XErJw9sBeyuOyp5Q2.